jema28/error-handling-workshop/README.md

 1. **Be consistent, not ad-hoc.**
    * Inconsistent approaches to error handling will complicate your code and make it much harder to reason about.
 2. **Try to trip into a failure code path as early as possible.**
    * A _code path_ is the path that data takes through your code.
 A _success code path_ is the path data takes if everything goes right.
 A _failure code path_ is the path data takes if something goes wrong.
-   * For example, it may be tempting to return default values in the case of an error and allow the application to continue as normal.
-   * This may be appropriate in some cases, but can often cover up the root cause of an error and make it difficult to track down, or result in unhelpful error messages.
+It may be tempting to return default values in the case of an error and allow the application to continue as normal.
+This may be appropriate in some cases, but can often cover up the root cause of an error and make it difficult to track down, or result in unhelpful error messages.
-3. **Propagate errors to a part of the application that has sufficient context to know how to deal with them.**
-   * Many times, we will write generic functions to perform common actions, like making a network request.
-   * If the network request fails, the generic function cannot infer the appropriate response, because it doesn't know which part of the application it has been called from.
-   * It should therefore try to propagate the error to its caller instead of trying to recover directly.

 ### Illustrative Example

-To illustrate the three approaches we will cover, we will use the same simple example in each, so that comparisons are easier.
+To illustrate the three approaches we will cover, we will use the same simple example in each.
 Imagine you intend to write a function `applyToInteger`, with the following signature:

 ```js
 applyToInteger(func, integer);
 ```

-That is, the function accepts two arguments, `func`, which is a `Function`, and `integer` which is a whole `Number`.
+The function accepts two arguments, `func`, which is a `Function`, and `integer` which is a whole `Number`.
 It applies the `func` to `integer` and returns the result.
-We will use this example to explore how to deal with unexpected inputs.

-### Approaches

-We will look at three approaches in detail, each covered in their own section:

 ### [Approach 1: Error-first callbacks](./docs/approach_1.md)